 - Contact Data includes address, email address and telephone numbers.

-- Technical Data includes internet protocol (IP) address, time zone setting and location, traffic data, weblogs, operating system and browser type, and other technology on the devices you use to access this website.
+- Technical Data includes internet protocol (IP) address, time zone setting and location, traffic data, weblogs, operating system and browser type, and other technology on the devices you use to access our website.

 - Usage Data includes information about how you use and how your browser interacts with our website.